Burrow, LSU cap magical season, beat Clemson 42-25 for title

 Burrow threw five touchdown passes, ran for another score and finished off one of the most accomplished seasons in college football history by leading the top-ranked Tigers to a 42-25 victory against No. 3 Clemson on Monday night in the playoff final.

-"He's one of the greatest players in LSU history," Tigers coach Ed Orgeron said of Burrow.
+"He's one of the greatest players in LSU history," Tigers coach Ed Orgeron said.
 “He's done so much for the state of Louisiana and LSU.
 We are so grateful to Joe Burrow.”

-The senior quarterback from The Plains, Ohio, lead the Tigers (15-0) to their first national title since 2007 and fourth overall, breaking a few more records along the way in what was already an historic season.
-The five TD passes and 463 yards passing are the most for a BCS or College Football Playoff title game as are his six total touchdowns.
+The senior quarterback from The Plains, Ohio, delivered the Tigers (15-0) their first national title since 2007 and fourth overall, breaking a few more records along the way in what was already an historic season.
+His five TD passes and 463 yards passing are the most for a BCS or College Football Playoff title game.
+So were his six total touchdowns.

 “We have a great fan base that came out and supported us.
 We were going to keep this thing right here.”